You can use the search operators AND, OR and NOT to combine search terms. These are the most commonly known and used boolean operators.

 This will search for all possible ending of a word for example Supplement* (so, supplement, supplements, supplementation or any other word with the stem 'supplement'), n* will search for every word that starts with the letter n.

-So the example search is as follows:
+So our full example search is as follows:

 (Supplement or antioxidants or Nutrition N4 Support)